priya1puresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/mysql/docker_deployment.md

 ## Check the deployment of MySQL container

-After applying Terraform file with `terraform apply` command, a docker container is created.
+After applying the Terraform file with the `terraform apply` command, a MySQL container will be created.
 To verify the creation of a container.

 ### Check container deplyoment
-Use `docker ps` command to check the creation of container.
+Use the `docker ps` command to check the creation of the container.

 ![Screenshot 2022-12-22 131700](https://user-images.githubusercontent.com/92315883/209083915-cf7100d1-d26a-4aad-8239-d3e75cd01c62.png)

 ### Access the docker container
-To connect to MySQL container we need to use MySQL Client to interact.
+To connect to the MySQL container, we need to use the MySQL client to interact with the database.

 ```console
 apt install mysql-client
 ```